top of page

 I've decided to make a check list from 1 - 100, and when I complete 100 pieces then I think I can justify buying a kiln - maybe?
 I've started a journal and I'm numbering each piece to avoid confusion.
 I'm already up to 27.

-(Not including the 25 failures returned to the recycle tub).
+(Not including at least 25 failures returned to the recycle tub).

 20250609_154431.jpg